 These should be chosen with safety as the primary consideration.
-Where airspace restrictions would limit competition flying and the bid organisers anticipate relaxation of these restrictions for the Category 1 event, a letter from the relevant Civil Aviation Authority confirming this must be submitted with the detailed bid.
+Where airspace restrictions would limit competition flying and the bid organisers anticipate relaxation of these restrictions for the first category event, a letter from the relevant Civil Aviation Authority confirming this must be submitted with the bid.

-2.4.5 Safety Screening of Bids
+2.4.5 Screening of Bids